Johan Frandsen: The Knockouts' beginnings (1996–2002)

-1999 to 2001 was spent touring, writing and preparing to record the full length promotional album Skyline Supernova, recorded in Sunlight Studio, Sweden and released in summer 2000, and various compilation recordings, including A Fistfull of Rock, Devil Doll Records.
+1999 to 2001 was spent touring, writing and preparing to record the album Skyline Supernova, recorded in Sunlight Studio, Sweden and released in summer 2000, and various compilation recordings, including A Fistfull of Rock, Devil Doll Records.

-The success of their album scored them national support and the slot on the Hultsfred Festival, playing in the same year as bands such as Iggy Pop and Rocket from the Crypt.

-The Knockouts self titled EP (2003–2005)
+The Knockouts self-titled EP (2003–2005)

-After devouring two years' worth of gigs, and with a different way of looking at the Swedish punk rock scene, and following from the success of Skyline Supernova, in 2003 the trio went onto solidify its sound with the introduction of longtime drummer Ted Jergelind.
+I'm 2003 the trio went onto solidify its sound with the introduction of longtime drummer Ted Jergelind.
 Early 2004 saw them head into the studio and record the 4 track EP self-titled The Knockouts.
-While writing new material during 2004-2006 for their second album and touring Sweden, Germany, Spain, Frandsen (lead vocals, guitar) toured over 300 dates with internationally respected Swedish rockabilly band, The GoGetters'.
+While writing new material during 2004-2006 for their second album and touring Sweden, Germany, Spain, Frandsen (lead vocals, guitar) toured over 300 dates with Swedish rockabilly band, The GoGetters'.

-The energy and injection of Frandsen's rockabilly roots and unique "Knockouts" sound, bought a new edge to the GoGetters' and the tour included shows all over Europe and the USA; headlining the Viva Las Vegas, supporting Stray Cats members, and playing with members from Mad Sin and The Guana Batz.

 El Fin de la Guerra (2006–2008)

 In the midst of a relentless touring schedule between 2006–2008, new songs were bubbling to the surface in what would become El Fin De La Guerra.
-Recorded in October 2007 and released February 1, 2008 this new album saw the band fly into a massive Europe and USA tour including planned dates in Sweden, Germany, Czech Republic, Finland and the West Coast of the United States.
+Recorded in October 2007 and released February 1, 2008 this new album saw the band fly into a Europe and USA tour including planned dates in Sweden, Germany, Czech Republic, Finland and the West Coast of the United States.
 Endorsement deals sees a trademark white guitar appear on stage at the start of 2009 and Frandsen appearing at both National and International guitar conventions.
 They were busy on the festival circuit in the summer of 2009, including playing Earth Hour in Stockholm, then with The Living End and Social Distortion at The Westcoast Riot festival and the Peace and Love Festival.